ST10136414/OPSC7311_ST10136414_JonathanBezuidenhout/README.md

 OVERVIEW

 HOW TO RUN
-Unzip the PRoject folder called OPSC7311_ST10136414_JonathanBezuidenhout.zip or Timedivers_JonathanBezuidenhout_ST10136414_ST10072411_ST10108388_ST10202241.zip or clone repository https://github.com/ST10136414/OPSC7311_ST10136414_JonathanBezuidenhout or https://github.com/VCCT-OPSC7311-G1-2024/Timedivers_JonathanBezuidenhout_ST10136414_ST10072411_ST10108388_ST10202241 then open the app in Android studio and sync peoject files with gradle and then run it on the emulator.
+Unzip the Project folder called OPSC7311_ST10136414_JonathanBezuidenhout.zip or Timedivers_JonathanBezuidenhout_ST10136414_ST10072411_ST10108388_ST10202241.zip or clone repository https://github.com/ST10136414/OPSC7311_ST10136414_JonathanBezuidenhout or https://github.com/VCCT-OPSC7311-G1-2024/Timedivers_JonathanBezuidenhout_ST10136414_ST10072411_ST10108388_ST10202241 then open the app in Android studio and sync project files with gradle and then run it on the emulator.

 FEATURES including 2 added features
 -Sign in page